CornSnek/regex-to-dfa/README.md

 - The web application will only just match test strings from beginning to end.
 Therefore, this app doesn't implement anchors `^` and `$`, lookaheads, lookbehinds, word boundaries, non-capture groups, greedy/lazy/possessive quantifiers, backreferences.

 ## Current Bugs
-- Fix the implementation of Hopcroft's Algorithm as it doesn't necessarily minimize the states correctly for some Regex patterns.
 - Only ascii characters in the textboxs are currently supported.
 The wasm binary currently does not convert any UTF-8 strings.
 Only `\uxxxx` is supported for the Regex String textbox.